-I stole the breath of a man, now they must steal mine— Agnes
+I stole the breath of a man, now they must steal mine

 Agnes is the polar opposite of what is expected of a woman: murdering a man (she mercy killed Nata after Sigga and Sigga's lover (Fridrik) attempted to kill him), intelligent and literate.
 The audience also gains insight into her complex characterisation as opposed to the unambiguous one-dimensional character Stigga was given.

-By executing Agnes, they kill the independent, unconventional and the subordinate femme fatale persona woman can adopt.
-Agnes breaks this notion of a household woman through committing murder in a situation she had no control over, as murder was perceived as a male crime.
-The execution was a power move on the part of Bjorn Blondal (The District Commissioner) to warn other women from following in Agnes' footsteps.
+By executing Agnes, they kill the independent, unconventional and subordinate femme fatale persona woman can adopt.
+Agnes breaks this notion of a household woman by committing murder in a situation she had no control over, as murder was perceived as a male crime.
+The execution was a power move on the part of Bjorn Blondal (the district commissioner) to warn other women from following in Agnes' footsteps.

-Agnes' femme fatale character incited animosity from characters such as Blondal who, along with religious figures, go out of their way to lecture the town of how she is the embodiment of evil.
+Agnes' femme fatale character incited animosity from characters such as Blondal, who, along with religious figures, go out of their way to lecture the town about how she is the embodiment of evil.
 This is reflected in historical documents such as Blondal’s letter to Toti.
 He actively dehumanises her to a one-dimensional murderess.

-Margrét is one of the people who bought this perception of Agnes, asking “What sort of woman kills men?” on the behalf of her entire community.
-However, after learning more about her personality by the end of the novel, she tells Agnes, “you are not a monster” and cries at her execution.
+Margrét is one of the people who bought this perception of Agnes, asking, “What sort of woman kills men?” on behalf of her entire community.
+However, after learning more about her personality by the end of the novel, she tells Agnes, “you are not a monster,” and cries at her execution.

 Analysis of Binary Characters: Toti and Natan